adolfintel/TDF/README.md

 ### Requirements
 * A relatively recent PC that's fast enough to run modern games.
 An x86_64 CPU is required, as well as a GPU with support for Vulkan 1.3 or newer
 * Linux kernel 5.16 or newer is strongly recommended, but it will work on older versions (tested as low as 4.19)
-* A modern-ish distro with basic stuff like the GNU coreutils, glibc, systemd, X11, etc. installed, __both 32 and 64 bit versions__.
+* A modern-ish distro with basic stuff like the GNU coreutils, glibc, systemd, X11, etc. installed, __both 32 and 64-bit versions__.
 Arch-based distros will work best.
 * An AMD graphics card with the latest Mesa 23.1 driver or newer is recommended, but it will also work on nVidia and Intel cards
 * An SSD is strongly recommended, with a file system like ext4 or btrfs.
 Do not use NTFS, FAT or exFAT
 * You must be able to use a Linux system, do file and folder management, know how to install games manually, know some basic shell scripting, etc.

 ### Basic usage
-* Download the latest build of TDF (or built it yourself)
+* [Download the latest build of TDF](https://downloads.fdossena.com/geth.php?r=tdf-bin) (or built it yourself)
-* Extract the archive somewhere, optionally renaming the folder from template-YYYYMMDD to something more useful.
+* Extract the archive somewhere, optionally renaming the folder from `template-YYYYMMDD` to something more descriptive.
 We'll call this folder a TDF instance, you can have as many instances as you want
     * Inside this folder, you'll see 4 things:
         * `run.sh`: the script that starts all the TDF magic, we'll use this in a moment
         * `vars.conf`: TDF's main configuration file for this instance, you'll use this to tell TDF where to find the game and to change emulation settings